britram/draft-trammell-tcpm-spin/README.md

-# draft-trammell-tcpm-spin
+# draft-trammell-tsvwg-spin
-The Addition of a Latency Spin Signal to the Transmission Control Protocol
+A Transport-Independent Signal for Passive Latency Measurement